-Challenge number Detail of challenge 1 Low levels on entry of PPG pupils particularly in maths, literacy and language including poor vocabulary, and Understanding the World 2 PPG pupils may exhibit social and emotional needs, which are often impacted on by home lives where support is needed.
+Challenge number Detail of challenge 1 1 Low levels on entry of PPG pupils particularly in maths, literacy and language including poor vocabulary, and Understanding the World

-3 In KS1 not all PPG children who made ELG in R/W/M make sufficient progress to maintain expectations 4 Attendance for current PPG children is 8% below that of non-PPG 5 Gaps in learning due to Pandemic.
+2 PPG pupils may exhibit social and emotional needs, which are often impacted on by home lives where support is needed.
+3 In KS1 not all PPG children who made ELG in R/W/M make sufficient progress to maintain expectations 4 Attendance for PPG children 2022 - 2023 was 8% below that of non-PPG 5 Gaps in learning due to ongoing impact of the Pandemic.